pantaluna/esp32_mjd_components/components/mjd_scd30/README.md

 - Connect device pin "VDD" to the MCU pin VCC (3.3V).
 - Connect device pin "GND" to the MCU pin GND.
 - Connect device pin "SCL" to the MCU pin SCL.
 I use GPIO#21 on the HUZZAH32 dev board.
 - Connect device pin "SDA" to the MCU pin SDA.
-I use GPIO#17 on the HUZZAH32 dev board).
+I use GPIO#17 on the HUZZAH32 dev board.